 The Batteries at Fort Stevens State Park

 The first thing we came upon was a concrete structure with stairs and ladders.
-After climbing up on Battery Pratt, we could clearly see this was where a canon of sorts was mounted, aimed at the river.
-On one half, a canon was still on display.
+After climbing up on Battery Pratt, we could clearly see this was where a cannon of sorts was mounted, aimed at the river.
+On one half, a cannon was still on display.
 At the top, we had a great view of the water as well as the large elk herd.

 In line with this structure, were similar buildings.
 These had roof-like attachments and a building on top.
 This area, called the West Battery, was blocked off and in a little bit of disrepair.